Why is Senator Tim Mathern running for the Office of State Treasurer?

 - There are other pressing needs.
 Property taxes are too high and people are dying from lack of mental health care.

 - Financial work is done by Office of Management and Budget, Tax Commissioner and Bank of North Dakota.
 We do not need four agencies doing this.

 - State budget cuts are a common discussion among citizens, candidates, and officeholders.

-- Change is gradual, but it does come and we can do it with proper planning, discussion and action.
+- Change is gradual, but it does come and we can do it with planning, discussion and action.

-- In communication phone booths have been replaced by cell phones and computers.
+- In farming the threshing machine has been replaced by combines, in communication phone booths have been replaced by cell phones and computers.

-- In good gardening we do paring and pruning.
+- In productive gardening we do pruning.